Abhijith-R/Automate-Creation-of-DNAC-template-to-enable-packet-capture-on-IOS-XE/README.md

 ### Steps to Reproduce
 * Download/clone the repository
+* Install the requirements using requirements.txt using ```pip install -r requirements.txt```
-* Execute using a text editor such as pycharm
+* Execute controller.py using a text editor such as pycharm
-* Terminal can also be used to run the code.
+* Terminal can also be used to run the script.
       ```python controller.py```

 #### API Reference/Documentation: